 - Ground cover;

-- Erosion:
+- Erosion;

 - Overstorey, mid storey and lower storey;

 - Nutrient cycling;

-- · Presence of mortality or die back; and
+- Presence of mortality or die back; and

 - Presence of weeds.

-The location of Rehabilitation Area is shown in Appendix 4.
 There is now only one rehabilitation area at site.
 It was necessary in 2018 to remove one of the rehabilitation areas to allow safe access to a section of the pit.

-The rehabilitation in Rehabilitation Area is mostly on rocky substrate with some soil.
+The rehabilitation in the Rehabilitation Area is mostly on rocky substrate with some soil.
 There is minimal erosion, with a good cover of acacias and some eucalypts have established.
+It should be noted that traditionally acacias are the first species to propagate and eucalypts will emerge years later.
+Therefore, identification of perished acacias should not cause concern.
 There is minimal ground cover in some areas; with evidence of weeds (mainly Lantana) mostly along the edge of the rehabilitation area.
 There is minimal change in groundcover and general conditioning from previous monitoring periods.

-The rehabilitation area was subject to a weed spraying regime for Lantana in 2018.
-Spraying was successful at reducing Lantana and will be continued in 2019.
+The rehabilitation area was subject to a weed spraying regime for Lantana in 2019.
+Spraying was successful at reducing Lantana and will be continued in 2020.